 Clean Air Eastbourne is a citizen science project that builds low cost air pollution monitors that help map the quality of the town's air in real time.

-The air pollution monitors we help Eastbourne residents build are part of the Luftdaten network.
+The air pollution monitors we help Eastbourne residents build are part of the Sensor Community (formerly Luftdaten) network.
 These help map the air quality locally, and around the world.

 61 people a year die in Eastbourne from particulate air pollution according to Public Health England.

 The World Health Organisation reported that Eastbourne residents exceed their recommended exposure limits for both PM10 and PM2.5.

 The air quality monitoring devices we build are called Airrohr, and originate from the Sensor Community (formerly Luftdaten) project in Germany who shared their full construction manual for free.